SiddhantKapil/slantness_correction/readme.md

 ![alt text](https://github.com/SiddhantKapil/deslant_cursive_images/blob/master/outputs/a02-000-s02-02.png)

 ## License
-The above used Images are taken from IAMDB
+The above used Images are taken from IAMDB.

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details